-- 1. Program designers in Congress and the executive branch should identify the purpose(s) of an agency's user fee program, such as shifting the costs of a program from taxpayers to those persons or entities whom the program benefits, supplementing general revenue, or incentivizing or discouraging certain behavior, and design statutes and rules to serve such purpose(s).
-Program designers should also consider whether such purpose(s) support or oppose the imposition of user fees and related waivers, exemptions, or reduced rates.
-Congress should consider how it should maintain accountability over government action, such as through the budgetary process or specifications on the use of taxpayer funds and money collected through user fee programs. - 2.
-When establishing a user fee-funded program, especially one with a novel fee structure and one that collects fees from regulated entities, program designers should consider whether any feature of the program might inappropriately affect or be perceived as
+- 1. In creating or modifying user fees, Congress or agencies, as appropriate, should identify the purpose(s) of an agency's user fee program, such as shifting the costs of a program from taxpayers to those persons or entities whom the program benefits, supplementing general revenue, or incentivizing or discouraging certain behavior.
+Congress or agencies also should consider whether or not there are reasons for waivers, exemptions, or reduced rates. - 2.
+When establishing a user fee-funded program, especially one with a novel fee structure and one that collects fees from regulated entities, Congress or agencies, as appropriate, should consider whether any feature of the program might inappropriately affect or be perceived as inappropriately affecting agency decision making and whether any steps should be taken to mitigate those effects. - 3.
+Congress or agencies, as appropriate, should consider whether a user fee may have a negative or beneficial effect on the behavior of individuals and entities subject to that fee.

-6 Cf. Admin.
+&lt;sup>6 Cf. Admin.
 Conf. of the U.S., Recommendation 2018-7, Public Engagement in Agency Rulemaking, 84 Fed.
 Reg.
 2146 (Feb.
 6, 2019); see also Admin.
 Conf. of the U.S., Office of the Chair, Statement of Principles for Public Engagement in Agency Rulemaking (rev. Sept.
 1, 2023); Admin.
 Conf. of the U.S., Recommendation 2023-2, Virtual Public Engagement in Agency Rulemaking, 88 Fed.
 Reg.
 42,680 (July 3, 2023); Admin.
 Conf. of the U.S., Recommendation 2021-3, Early Input on Regulatory Alternatives, 86 Fed.
 Reg.
 36,082 (July 8, 2021).

-7 52 Fed.
-Reg.
-23,634.
-This Recommendation does not address what constitutional limits, if any, may apply to feesupported agency activities even when congressionally approved.
+&lt;sup>7 This Recommendation does not address what constitutional limits, if any, may apply to fee-supported agency activities even when congressionally approved.